 Larger trucks, from tractor trailers to smaller commercial vans are very easy to roll over.

 The likelihood of a vehicle rollover is related to the amount of g-force needed to roll the vehicle.

 When a vehicle corners a g-force is created.

 Technical services say that the g-forces required to roll a car are 1.3 g’s, pickups are about 1.1 g’s, full loaded semi-trucks only require close to .4g’s or lower.

 A car cannot generate the need g-force to roll but a commercial van or semi-truck can easily create the g-force require to roll over.

 Many truck rollovers occur when a truck driver tries to return onto the road.

-Rollovers also often occur because the truck was improperly loaded, or loaded to high.
+Rollovers also often occur because the truck was improperly loaded, or loaded too high.

-If you were injured in a truck rollover accident in Atlanta, contact one of our Atlanta Truck Accident Lawyers, to see if we may be able to help you.
+If you were injured in a truck rollover accident in Atlanta, contact one of our Atlanta personal injury lawyers, to see if we may be able to help you.